 This conference will provide students, postdocs, researchers, and faculty an opportunity to present and gather feedback on their latest research, propose new research directions, and build connections with local collaborators.

-Visit our Registration and Abstract Submission page to learn more about how to participate in the Bay Area EEID conference.
+Visit our Registration and Abstracts page to learn more about how to participate in the Bay Area EEID conference.

 This meeting is an annual event hosted by rotating institutions in the San Francisco Bay Area.
 For information on previous meetings, see here.
 If your lab or institution is interested in hosting the next BAEEID conference, let us know.